 Getting legal help

-- Representing you in cases involving the police
+- represent you in cases involving the police

-- Arranging compensation or other forms of redress if you’ve suffered fraud or misrepresentation.
+- arrange compensation or other forms of redress if you have suffered fraud or misrepresentation

 Lawyers are listed in the Yellow Pages under both ‘Lawyers’ and ‘Barristers & Solicitors’.

 The New Zealand Law Society also has a website where you can find a lawyer or law firm.

 Lawyer fees vary widely.
 Always ask what their hourly rate is before getting a lawyer to do any work for you.

 Help with legal costs

 In some cases, the government can help with the costs of lawyers for court action by providing ‘legal aid’.